The Purpose of Acknowledgements

 The acknowledgement section of a thesis or dissertation is where you recognise and thank those who supported you during your PhD.
 This can be but is not limited to individuals, institutions or organisations.

 Although your acknowledgements will not be used to evaluate your work, it is still an important section of your thesis.
 This is because it can have a positive (or negative for that matter) influence the perception of your reader before they even reach the main body of your work.

 Acknowledgements for a PhD thesis will typically fall into one of two categories – professional or personal.

 Within these categories, who you thank will ultimately be your decision.
 However, it’s imperative that you pay special attention to the ‘professional’ group.
 This is because not thanking someone who has played an important role in your studies, whether it be intentional or accidental, will more often than not be seen as a dismissal of their efforts.
-Not only would this be unfair if they genuinely helped you, but it could also jeopardise any opportunities for future collaborations.
+Not only would this be unfair if they genuinely helped you, but from a certain political aspect, it could also jeopardise any opportunities for future collaborations.